-Haryana: Amit Shah attacks Congress for opposing Article 370, mocking Rajnath Singh’s shastra puja

-The Union home minister said the Congress wanted to oppose whatever the Bharatiya Janata Party did.
+Haryana: Amit Shah says all illegal migrants will be evicted before next General Elections

+The Union home minister criticised the Congress’ stance on Article 370 and the shastra puja performed by Rajnath Singh on the Rafale jet in France.

+Union Home Minister Amit Shah on Wednesday said every illegal migrant in the country will be evicted from the country by the next General Elections in 2024, PTI reported.
+Shah, speaking at an election rally in Kaithal district of Haryana, referred to the illegal migrants as intruders.

-Union Home Minister Amit Shah on Wednesday criticised the Congress over its stand on Article 370, and also attacked the party for its criticism of the “shastra puja” (weapon worship) performed on the Rafale fighter jet in France, PTI reported.
+Shah also criticised the Congress for its stand on Article 370, and attacked the party for its criticism of the “shastra puja” (weapon worship) performed on the Rafale fighter jet in France, PTI reported.
 Shastra puja – known as Ayudha puja in South India – in which instruments, tools and weapons are worshipped, is usually performed on Dussehra.

-Speaking at an election rally in Haryana’s Kaithal district, the Bharatiya Janata Party leader said the abrogation of Article 370 in Jammu and Kashmir had nothing to do with politics.
+The Bharatiya Janata Party leader said the abrogation of Article 370 in Jammu and Kashmir had nothing to do with politics.
 “It was about country’s security, but Congress voted against it,” Shah said.

 Shah praised Prime Minister Narendra Modi for scrapping Jammu and Kashmir’s special constitutional status and said those who ruled the country earlier did not have the guts to take such action.